by Eve Lees

 To boost your ability to utilize more fat while walking, you could choose to walk at a light intensity for much longer (if you have the time!) to increase the amount of stored fat you utilize at that time.
 But you lose out on the extra energy expenditure afterward from EPOC.
 And more important, you won't be stimulating your fat-burning hormones to effectively get to that stored body fat.
 Therefore, if your main goal is to lose excess body fat, simply 'up' the intensity for short periods during your long walks.
 Perhaps include several 20 to 30-second bursts up stairs/hills, or sprint, skip, or walk faster occasionally throughout your long walk.
 The intensity of these short 'bursts' need only be as hard as your fitness level allows: it shouldn't be painful

-Another benefit of regularly doing HIIT or intervals: there is a possibility of training your body not to be as efficient at storing fat, but to prefer storing mostly carbohydrates or ‘carbs’ instead – because carbs are what your body prefers as a fuel for short bursts of intensity.
+Another benefit of regularly doing HIIT or intervals: Research suggests HIIT will train your body to become less efficient at storing fat, and prefer to store mostly carbohydrates or ‘carbs’ instead – because carbs are what your body prefers as a fuel for short bursts of intensity.
+Therefore, if you keep doing HIIT workouts, your body knows to burn up the fat, but hang onto the carbs and store them, to prepare you for your next carb-eating workout.
 So even if you don't lift weights, your muscles (where carbs are 'stored') will look hard and pumped.
 It's why sprinters usually look more muscular than long-distance runners.

 Here's a very basic example of an HIIT workout: